whileseated/Three-Date-Scripts/README.md

 Example: `python date_calculator.py 20230101`

 **Output:**
-Displays the number of days from the given date to the current date.
+Displays the number of days from the given date to today's date.

 ---